How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 Hair Tissue Mineral Analysis (HTMA): A Window Into Heavy Metal Exposure

-• Toxic elements: mercury, arsenic, cadmium, lead, aluminum, and others
+• Toxic elements: mercury, arsenic, cadmium, lead, aluminium

 • Critical mineral ratios reflecting metabolic and stress patterns

-Hair represents approximately 2–3 months of mineral excretion, providing longer-term insight than blood or urine testing [15].
+Hair represents approximately 2–3 months of mineral excretion, providing longer-term insight than blood or urine testing (15).
+HTMA findings often correlate with multi-system presentations, including mood and cognitive symptoms, alongside thyroid dysfunction.

 When to Consider HTMA Testing for Thyroid Health